xcrosslee/Vulkan-LoaderAndValidationLayers/loader/LoaderAndLayerInterface.md

 Layers are generally discouraged from wrapping objects, because of the potential for incompatibilities with new extensions.
-For example, let's say that a layer wraps `VkImage` objects, and properly wraps and unwraps `VkImage` object handles for all core commands.
-If a new extension is created which has commands that take `VkImage` objects as parameters, and if the layer does not support those new commands, an application that uses both the layer and the new extension will have undefined behavior when those new commands are called (e.g. the application may crash).
+For example, let's say that a layer wraps `VkImage` objects, and properly wraps and unwraps `VkImage` object handles for all core functions.
+If a new extension is created which has functions that take `VkImage` objects as parameters, and if the layer does not support those new functions, an application that uses both the layer and the new extension will have undefined behavior when those new functions are called (e.g. the application may crash).
 This is becaues the lower-level layers and ICD won't receive the handle that they generated.
 Instead, they will receive a handle that is only known by the layer that is wrapping the object.